jramaswami/GettingAndCleaningData/CourseProject/docs/CODEBOOK.md

 <td>
 The component of acceleration.
-The researchers original data divided the acceleration into two components: the gravitational acceleraton and an estimated value of the acceleration of the subject's body.
+The researchers original data divided the acceleration into two components: the gravitational acceleraton and an estimated value for the acceleration of the subject's body.
 </td>
 <td>
 <ol>